mniittymaki/ha-wilma/README.md

 (no Visma developer API key).

-Default tenant in the config flow is Helsinki: `https://helsinki.inschool.fi`
+Default tenant in the config flow is Helsinki: `https://helsinki.inschool.fi` Same flow works on other Visma schools — confirmed on Kaarina (`https://kaarina.inschool.fi`).

 > Not affiliated with Visma or Wilma.
 Endpoints outside `/messages` are
 > unofficial and can change when Wilma updates.